bbauska/W3Cx-2of5/README.md

 And that sometimes is not what you want.

-Maybe sometimes you want to open up a new tab in your browser, and that's all

-controlled with this target attribute.
+Maybe sometimes you want to open up a new tab in your browser, and that's all controlled with this target attribute.

-So, allow me to demonstrate.
+Allow me to demonstrate.

 In this next demo, I say, "Open page 2 in a new window."

-So here I'm going to make a hyperlink for this new window and when I click, it will open Page 2 but it won't replace this tab with that page.
+Here I'm going to make a hyperlink for this new window and when I click, it will open Page 2 but it won't replace this tab with that page.

 I'm going to open a new tab.